dojo/docs/dojo/number.rst

     // num = "00123"
   });

-The pattern string is constructed according to the Unicode CLDR specifications, which uses a convention similiar to Java's NumberFormat.
+The pattern string is constructed according to the Unicode CLDR specifications, which uses a convention similar to Java's NumberFormat.

 parse()